DistributedWeb/ddrive-daemon/README.md

 ### Starting the daemon

 After installing/configuring, you'll need to start the daemon before running any other commands.
-To do this, first pick a storage directory for your mounted Hyperdrives.
+To do this, first pick a storage directory for your mounted dDrives.
 By default, the daemon will use `~/.ddrive/storage`.

 ```
 ❯ ddrive start